ThePoultryMan/ascii-izer/README.md

 # ascii-izer

 A library for converting an image into ASCII art

-## Credits
-The "cuddlyferris.png" image is from [rustacean.net](https://rustacean.net/).